John Lewis: A True American Hero

 At 77, Congressman John Lewis shows no sign of slowing down.
 He might be a senior citizen on paper, but in his daily life he proves age is just a number.
-Since February is Black History Month, Seniorly wanted a chance to focus on a senior who was inspiring and defying expecTations.
+Since Seniorly wanted a chance to focus on a senior who was inspiring and defying expectations, we're highlighting this important figure in American politics and civil right.
 John Lewis is such a person, a dedicated trailblazer for civil rights in America.

 John Lewis - His Youth